-Sustainable Dining - Recycling Efforts
+Sustainable Dining - Recycling and Composting

 - Waste in landfill sites releases greenhouse gases and harmful chemicals - recycling reduces this pollution.